llmhyy/tls_attack/adversarial/README.md

 2. using preprocess.packet function to extract features from that package,and write result into temp file
 3. using preprocess.extract_x function to get input x from temp file,do some dataprocess for x and aquire target
-4. generate adversarial sample for x: there are two method(you can choose via the parameter 'method'): first:calculate the derivative about loss to x, then use Gradient rise method to decrease the accuracy.
+4. generate adversarial sample for x:

+there are two method(you can choose via the parameter 'method'):

+__first__:calculate the derivative about loss to x, then use Gradient rise method to decrease the accuracy.

-second: make some small disturbances to the gradient.
+__second__: make some small disturbances to the gradient.
 5. using de_norm function to denormalize the result.

 ### attention：